 Siblings of sick children need free time with their parents

 In a family with a seriously ill child, it is sometimes an impossible task to have enough time.
 Most children adapt to this and become kind and non-demanding.
-As a parent, it is important recognize that the child has a need for your free time, even if they does not express it themselves.
+As a parent, it is important to recognize that the child has a need for your free time, even if they do not express it themselves.
 Your own playtime, coffee or cinema visit with the sibling of a sick child, a couple of times a month, goes a long way.

 Ask how the sibling is doing at school, how their leisure activities are going and try to reinforce the positive and normal in their life.
-If they want to talk about the sick sibling, listen and ask about the their perspective.
+If they want to talk about the sick sibling, listen and ask about their perspective.

-Continue a healthy life
+Continue a healthy life for yourself

 Feel free to get help from the siblings friends’ parents.
 Explain the situation and ask the friends’ parents if their child can invite the healthy sibling home for a play date and sleepover.
-They will understand that you cannot return the favor and will probably be quite happy that you have made a concrete suggestion of how they could help.
+They will understand that you cannot return the favor and will probably be happy that you have made a concrete suggestion of how they could help.

 Should siblings of sick children be at the hospital?

 But it is seldom in the interest of a healthy sibling to move in and stay in hospital for a long time.
 A family with two parents usually divide the roles.
 For a single parent, it can be a difficult one to solve.
-That’s when you use the network around you, your family.
+That’s when you use the network around you, your family and friends.
 Are there grandparents?
 Aunts and uncles?
 Is there a preschool teacher that the child is attached to?
 Or a neighbor?
 Ask them for help.